sf-wdi-24/modules/week-04-associated-data-and-users/day-04/module-01/readme.md

 ## Stretch Challenges

-* Use Handlebars client-side templating to append new chat messages to the homepage.
+* Use Handlebars client-side templating to append new chat messages to the view.
 * Allow users to enter a username that displays next to all their messages.
 * Broadcast a message to connected users when someone connects or disconnects.
 * Add "{user} is typing" functionality.